apache/openwhisk-wskdeploy/README.md

 Make sure `$GOPATH` is defined.
 If not, setup your [Go development environment](https://golang.org/doc/code.html).

-Then download `openwhisk-wskdeploy` and dependencies by typing:
+Then download `wskdeploy` and dependencies by typing:

 ```sh
 $ cd $GOPATH